wajason/Association-Rules-with-Apriori-and-FPGrowth/README.markdown

    ```

 4. **Prepare the Dataset**
-   - Place the transaction dataset file (`browsing.txt`) in the `/home/wajason99/` directory or update the `file_path` variable in the code to match your local path.
+   - Place the transaction dataset file (`browsing.txt`) in the your directory or update the `file_path` variable in the code to match your local path.
    - The dataset should contain one transaction per line, with items separated by spaces.

 ## Usage